Justice Department accuses China of spying on, intimidating dissidents living in U.S. | Law-Order

 Justice Department accuses China of spying on, intimidating dissidents living in U.S.

-U.S. federal prosecutors accused Chinese government agents on Wednesday of trying to spy on and intimidate dissidents living in the United States, bringing at least three criminal cases, including one involving a congressional candidate.
-Justice Department officials said the cases amounted to "transnational repression" by an authoritarian government, including a discussion of assaulting one dissident.
+U.S. federal prosecutors on Wednesday accused Chinese government agents of trying to spy on and intimidate dissidents living in the United States including a congressional candidate.
+Justice Department officials said the three criminal cases amounted to "transnational repression" by an authoritarian government, including a discussion of assaulting one dissident.

 At one point, the Chinese agent proposed that the private investigator consider physically attacking the candidate to prevent his candidacy, according to prosecutors.
 "You can start thinking now, aside from violence, what other plans are there," the Chinese agent allegedly said.
 "But in the end, violence would be fine too.
 Huh?
 Beat him, beat him until he cannot run for election."